urho3d/urho3d/Readme.txt

 For Xcode on Mac OS X, open Urho3D.xcodeproj and build.

+Currently CMake build configuration has been set to compile Urho3D as 32bit by default for non-MSVC/non-Windows platform.
+To enable 64bit build, pass the option "-DENABLE_64BIT=1" explicitly when invoking cmake_eclipse.sh/ cmake_macosx.sh/cmake_gcc.sh.
+Alternatively, you can modify the main CMakeLists.txt to enable 64bit by default for non-MSVC/non-Windows platform.

 After the build is complete, the programs can be run from the Bin directory.

 To run from the Visual Studio debugger, set the Urho3D project as the startup